liweiqiang1688/custom_qidi_plus4_configurations/README.md

-# Customized configurations/codes for my QIDI Plus 4 3d printer
+# Customizations for my QIDI Plus 4 3d printer

 ⚠️ **Do not follow these steps if on firmware earlier than v1.7.1 !**